zscaler/terraform-azurerm-cloud-connector-modules/examples/cc_lb/README.md

 ### Option 1 (guided):
 From the examples directory, run the zsec bash script that walks to all required inputs.
 - ./zsec up
-- enter "greenfield"
+- enter "brownfield"
-- enter "base_1cc"
+- enter "cc_lb"
 - follow the remainder of the authentication and configuration input prompts.
 - script will detect client operating system and download/run a specific version of terraform in a temporary bin directory
 - inputs will be validated and terraform init/apply will automatically exectute.
 - verify all resources that will be created/modified and enter "yes" to confirm

 ### Option 2 (manual):
-Modify/populate any required variable input values in base_1cc/terraform.tfvars file and save.
+Modify/populate any required variable input values in cc_lb/terraform.tfvars file and save.

-From base_1cc directory execute:
+From cc_lb directory execute:
 - terraform init
 - terraform apply